 - Teamed up with Kaiqi to launch Innov8tia along with Tracy and Jessica

 At Nottingham I spent three years absorbing as much knowledge as possible about natural environmental systems, anthropogenic effects on our planet, waste management, biological and thermo-chemical treatment technologies, and more.
 I became a dirt, water, and air scientist.
-All while running a wholesale frozen meat trading business on the side and developing Innov8tia.
+All while developing Innov8tia and running an international frozen meat wholesale trading business on the side to pay for it all.

 Around 2015 we started talking to sludge producing companies and governments to understand the market.
 This was very difficult as the Chinese companies who produce sludge are almost certainly dumping it, so they preferred not to communicate with us and pretend there wasn’t any problem at all.
 The governments were much more helpful, at some points they almost seemed desperate for a solution.
 Winter 2016 we started pitching to VCs, quickly realizing none of them had any interest or knew anything about sludge, environmental problems, or engineering startups in general.
 Sometimes there is a disconnect between the big problems governments want to solve and the startups seed investors are interested in.

 We were admitted to the Yinzhou National High Tech Incubator which is located across the street from Nottingham.
 They provided us with a 200 square meter private (unfinished) office/lab.
 It would have been great except the incubator only provided the empty office, no other support such as connecting us to investors.
+They also wanted an upfront US$25,000 payment for various fees and rent deposits.
 So that didn’t work out.

 The incubator park held a funding competition with the winner getting around 200,000 RMB.
 Many SMEs competed, but the results were never released.
 It turns out (via my insider connections) that the incubator awarded the money to some large company who wasn’t really interested and didn’t accept the prize.
 Another example of the culture of preferring “famous companies” and such to actual startups.
 Clearly we were not going to succeed in this environment.